-Borrowers whose economic circumstances change may request that SBA modify the terms of a loan by extending the life of the loan or decreasing the amount of the monthly payments.178 Borrowers may obtain an increase in the amount of their loan within two years of approval by showing that the cost of repair or replacement increased after loan approval due to circumstances beyond their control.179 Borrowers who wish to use a loan for a purpose different from that originally authorized may request modification of the purpose of a loan, subject to the limitation that physical home disaster loans must be used to restore or replace the applicant's disaster-damaged primary home and/or personal property.
+Borrowers whose economic circumstances change may request that SBA modify the terms of a loan by extending the life of the loan or decreasing the amount of the monthly payments.
+Borrowers may obtain an increase in the amount of their loan within two years of approval by showing that the cost of repair or replacement increased after loan approval due to circumstances beyond their control.
+Borrowers who wish to use a loan for a purpose different from that originally authorized may request modification of the purpose of a loan, subject to the limitation that physical home disaster loans must be used to restore or replace the applicant's disaster-damaged primary home and/or personal property.

-178 13 C.F.R. § 123.16(b).
+44 C.F.R. § 206.119(a)(3).

-179 13 C.F.R. §§ 123.18, 123.20.
+&lt;sup>179 13 C.F.R. §§ 123.18, 123.20.